+Exception:

-Exception: If the cost of upgrading the fire hydrant exceeds 2% of the cost of the project based on the building permit valuation.
+- 1. If the cost of upgrading the fire hydrant exceeds 2% of the cost of the project based on the building permit valuation. - 2.
+One and Two family dwellings equipped throughout with an approved automatic sprinkler system

 Section 510.1 of Chapter 5 is hereby amended by deleting Exception 1.